-Kresh moved, letting me push away from the wall.
-Even lacking adequate moonlight I could read in his eyes the thoughts he dared not share.
+Kresh moved, letting me step away from the wall.
+Even lacking adequate moonlight, I could read in his eyes the thoughts he dared not share.
 He wanted me to turn back, to escape into the forest with him.
 He yearned for this night to be ours, safe and warm and shared as lovers.
 He longed for a precious few hours unspoiled by a curse lasting years in his memory, a single day for me.
 As much as my heart swelled with love and honest sympathy for him, the hatred simmering in my soul toward that wicked witch was the stronger driving force.
 Her death meant freedom.
 Her demise meant endless years for Kresh and me to be together.
 Her destruction would quiet the howling blood of slain werewolves.

 (I have to end this, Kresh.)